No Nonsense Neutering

 Have questions about TNR?
 You can get answers by clicking here for the Best Friends Frequently Asked Questions page.

 If you have feral cats in your neighborhood, please take the initiative and have them spayed or neutered.
 Stray Cat Blues is happy to provide advice on how to go about Trap Neuter Return.
-We also have traps to loan, and depending on your location, may be able to assist you with the trapping.
+We also have traps to loan.
 While we are not able to subsidize the cost, we can provide you information about low-cost spay neuter clinics in the area.

 If the cats are friendly (able to be petted, picked up, meow/purr, seek out attention), then they may be candidates to be placed into indoor homes.
 If possible, bring the cat(s) inside temporarily while you work to place them with a rescue.
 You can find resources and information on how to do this at the "Found Cat" tab on our menu bar (click here to take you to that page).